Report on Government Services 2023

 An increase in the score from entry to exit is desirable.

 The MBI is a measure of functioning ranging from 0 (fully dependent) to 100 (fully independent).
 Data are reported for recipients who completed a TCP episode only.
-See sub‑section 14.4 for details on the TCP.
+See the context section for more information on TCP.

 This indicator needs to be interpreted with caution.
 The TCP operates with some differences across jurisdictions including differences in health and aged care service systems, local operating procedures and client groups.
 Variation in the average MBI scores on entry and exit from the program may reflect differences in client groups for the program across jurisdictions.
 Only completed episodes of Transition Care are included in the calculations for this indicator.

-The TCP is a small program only available directly upon discharge from hospital (in 2020‑21 there were 23 275 admissions to the TCP) (table 14A.52).
-The average duration is around nine weeks, with a maximum duration of 12 weeks (may be extended by a further 6 weeks in some circumstances).
+The TCP is a small program only available directly upon discharge from hospital (in 2021‑22 there were 18 887 admissions to the TCP) (table 14A.59).
+The average duration is around ten weeks, with a maximum duration of 12 weeks (may be extended by a further 6 weeks in some circumstances).

-Nationally in 2020‑21, the average MBI score for TCP clients increased from entry (70) to exit (82), as in previous years.
-Entry and exit scores vary across jurisdictions (figure 14.13).
+Nationally in 2021‑22, the average MBI score for TCP clients increased from entry (71) to exit (82), similar to previous years.
+Entry and exit scores vary across jurisdictions (figure 14.14).

 ‘Wellbeing and independence in residential care’ is an indicator of governments’ objective to promote the wellbeing and independence of older people, by assisting them in residential care.